-National Bingo Day - History
+National Bingo Day timeline

 A Seattle nonprofit supporting people with AIDS began staging Bingo games to raise funds.
-Drag queens dressed as nuns hosted the event — which proved enormously successful.

 National Bingo Day Activities